leolin310148/ShortcutBadger/README.md

 HOW TO USE
 ===================================
 <br/>1.
 Download the ShortcutBadger-aar.zip and put it into your project.
 <br/>2.
-Add the repositories path in your build.gradle "lib" in your Android project.
+Add the repositories path in your build.gradle.

         repositories {
             jcenter()